zannloo/tp/docs/DeveloperGuide.md

 namely `ToDo` and `Deadline` Tasks.
 Both this tasks extends from the abstract `Task` class which add to its extensibility.
 It is important to note that currently, you can only add tasks to Group and Students.
 Needless to say, the information for these tasks are encapsulated withing their respective `Task` instance.

 As the implementation for creating a Todo and Deadline task is very similar, I would be bringing you through the implementation that we found to be more confusing.
 I would be going through creating a Deadline task and adding it to *all students in a group*.
-More information for creating a Todo can be found at the `Model` component, or alternatively you could reach out to us, we would be more than happy to help.
+Illustration in the form of a sequence diagram for creating a Todo and adding a singular tasks can be found at the `Model` component.
+For more information you could reach out to us, we would be more than happy to help.

 Most of the logic for creating a task is encapsulated in the `CreateDeadlineCommand` class, this class utilise the `GroupChildOperation` facade class to add the Deadline to the group and check for duplicates.
-The follow methods of `ModelManager` and `GroupChildOperation` are used:
+The following methods of `ModelManager` and `GroupChildOperation` are used:

 1. `ModelManager::groupChildOperation` - To generate a facade class specific to the current group, it also checks for the validity and presence of the specified group.
 2. `GroupChildOperation::addAllTasks` - To add the tasks to all student within a group, it also checks if it is a duplicate task before adding.
+3. `GroupChildOperation::checkIfAllChildrenHaveTask` - To check if all children within a group already has the task.

 It is important to note that for adding a task to a singular group/student, the facade class `TaskOperation` is used instead, a sequence diagram illustrating this can be found in the model component.